Six Flags New Orleans: Themed areas

 The park was built in a loop around Crescent City Basin; Pontchartrain Beach fronted Jazz Lake.

 Hurricane Katrina

-Because the park was located next to Lake Pontchartrain, the park installed drainage pipes to protect it from flooding.
+Because the park was located in low-lying swampland near Lake Pontchartrain, the park installed drainage pipes to protect it from flooding.
 On the morning of August 29, 2005, just after sunrise, Hurricane Katrina made landfall in Southeast Louisiana, resulting in 1,464 deaths and over $100 billion in damages.
 As many as 26,000 city residents took shelter at the Louisiana Superdome, and over 80% of New Orleans was flooded.

-Water from Lake Pontchartrain overflowed and overwhelmed the drainage system at Six Flags New Orleans, which was unable to keep up with the flow of water, flooding the theme park for the duration of Katrina.
+Water from Lake Pontchartrain overflowed and overwhelmed the drainage system at Six Flags New Orleans, which could not keep up with the water flow, flooding the theme park for the duration of Katrina.
 In the storm's aftermath, the park was left submerged 6 ft deep, taking over a month for the water to leave the park and leaving devastation in its wake.